Dar es Salaam Region: Public transportation

 The major mode of public transportation is the 'daladala' bus.

 The majority of them are registered and privately operated daladala in services with a seating capacity of 25-32 people.
 In Dar es Salaam, public transportation is unreliable, uncomfortable, and dangerous.
-The maximum daily passenger capacity is predicted to be 4.6 million passenger journeys per day, based on the overall size of the urban transportation fleet.
+The maximum daily passenger capacity is predicted to be 9.9 million passenger journeys per day, based on the overall size of the urban transportation fleet.

 The city's road networks were planned and built by German and British colonial entities.
 Prior to WWII, private autos and non-motorized transport (NMT) modes such as walking and cycling dominated urban travel.
 As Dar es Salaam's population rose, so did the demand for public transportation, particularly among those who lived distant from their places of employment.

 Prior to 1992, there had been only minor improvements in city infrastructure.
-Over a period of more than 15 years, city planning and administration shown their inability to guide urban development.
+Over a period of more than 15 years, city planning and administration showed their inability to guide urban development.
 Thirty-three percent of all mobility in the city is done on foot, yet NMT has been overlooked in the broader transportation system, and the requisite facilities to support NMT are sometimes missing.

 City streets, for example, lack walkways, bicycle paths, zebra crossings, footbridges, and pedestrian signs and markings.
 As a result, those who rely on NMT must share the same space as those who use motorized transportation, resulting in an increase in the number of accidents on city streets.

+Pollution

+Air quality

+The metropolis is suffering from severe air pollution as a result of the city's unchecked geographical development and rapid economic growth.
+Urban air quality monitoring has revealed elevated levels of pollutants in various Dar es Salaam neighborhoods, including Gerezani and Kariakoo, which are beyond the WHO pollution recommendations, making them the two wards with the worst air quality.
+High levels of inhalable particulate matter (PM10) in particular were detected.
+Increased traffic volume, insufficient parking spaces for heavy-duty trucks, industrial activity, and the poor condition of vehicles and roads have all been identified as major contributors to the deterioration of air quality in these locations.

+Motor vehicles are a significant source of pollution in Dar es Salaam, according to research on air quality monitoring.
+Near major roads such the Morogoro Road, Julius Nyerere Road, Bagamoyo Road, and Nelson Mandela Road, residents may be exposed to long-term quantities of nitrogen dioxide (NO2), PM10, and other air pollutants that exceed WHO standards.
+Additionally, research indicates that the city's worsening air quality is related to an increase in the quantity and density of high-rise structures, which prevents pollution dispersion through natural air circulation.